Access keys used on this site are:

-Health Education Wessex strives to produce exceptional medical
+Health Education England's Wessex team strives to produce

-educators of the future by providing an environment in which
+exceptional medical educators of the future by providing an

-develop.
-It recognises that whilst all trainees are
+flourish and develop.
+It recognises that whilst all

-expected to engage in medical education, some may find this a
+trainees are expected to engage in medical education, some may find

-daunting prospect, whilst others may have a special interest in
+this a daunting prospect, whilst others may have a special interest

-this area.
-Sometimes the path into the world of medical education
+in this area.
+Sometimes the path into the world of medical

-can appear a little unclear.
-In response to this
+education can appear a little unclear.
+In response to

-Health Education Wessex offers a series of eduction programmes
+this Health Education England's Wessex team offers a series of

-and support networks to help trainees develop their
+eduction programmes and support networks to help trainees develop

-interests and perhaps become the future leaders in education.
+their interests and perhaps become the future leaders in

 There is a general expectation and assumption that all trainees